mvolkmann/blog/src/meteor.md

 This is covered in more detail later in the "Todo App" section.

+Meteor provides "hot code pushes" so the browser doesn't need to be manually refreshed and the server doesn't need to be manually restarted.
+After making changes to client code, the message "Client modified -- refreshing" will appear in the terminal window where the server is running.
+After making changes to server code, the message "Meteor server restarted" will appear in the same place.

 The recommended directory structure for Meteor applications is:

 - `client`